AvailLang/Avail/avail-plugin/README.md

 The Avail plugin provides some custom Gradle Tasks, `AvailWorkbenchTask`.

 #### AvailWorkbenchTask
-This allows you to create a task that launches a workbench.
+This allows you to create a task that launches a workbench (`avail:avail-workbench:<VERSION>`).
 An Avail workbench is launched by creating a fatjar that includes all the necessary dependencies for it to run.
 The jar is placed in `$buildDir/workbench`.

 Just like any other Gradle task, this task can be configured.
 You can use `dependsOn` if there are any tasks that should be run before building your